 Hey!
 I’m Marine Vardanyan, and I am one of the Hye Oozh DJs!
 I was born on March 30, 1993 in Yerevan, Armenia and I came to America when I was 6 years old.
 It was difficult for me and my family to adjust to the new life in America, but having Hye Oozh in Fresno really helped.
 I am truly thankful to Hye Oozh for being there and giving us a little piece of Armenia in this foreign land.
 I have lived in Fresno ever since we moved here and I have grown to love it!
 Although most of my family is still in Armenia, my life here in America is wonderful with my parents, grandparents, and older brother.

 Sundays at 2:00 PM

 Fresno has been famous for Western Swing ever since Bob Wills and his band the Texas Playboys moved to town in the 1940′s.
-90.7 KFSR’s Don and Steve continue the Fresno country music tradition every Sunday from 2:00 PM – 4:00 PM with the National Big Fresno Barn Dance!
+90.7 KFSR’s Becky and John continue the Fresno country music tradition every Sunday from 2:00 PM – 4:00 PM with the National Big Fresno Barn Dance!
 It’s two hours of classic country, rockabilly, western swing, and yes, chickens.